 So why are homemade egg white wraps a great idea?
 Why not use flour or corn tortillas?
 Well, tortillas are amazing (duh!) but you might be looking for a low-carb wrap option to switch it up!

-Egg whites are generally considered to be heart-healthy.
-Also, egg whites are high in protein (8 grams of protein in one wrap!) and low in carbs!
+Egg whites are high in protein (7 grams of protein in one wrap!) and low in carbs (only 0.3g per wrap).
+These keto wraps are ready in 10 minutes and while they do require a little finesse to cook them - we show you exactly how to do it!
 They're one of the best ways to stay fueled for whatever adventures your day holds.

 All substitution options are a 1:1 substitution unless noted otherwise.